roshanroy-r64x/roshanroy-r64x.github.io/docs/03-BOM/BOM.md

 ---

 ## Overview
-This section is the BOM (Bill of Materials) for the ClapSense audio front end subsystem.
+This section is the BOM (Bill of Materials) for the ClapSense sensor front end subsystem.

 ## Bill of Materials